The 4th Blue Economy Forum

 The Xiamen declaration is available here, documents from the meeting here, and photos here.
 The news release can also be found here.

-Three projects were approved in 2014 (see below) while one project has recently been approved in principle in 2015.
+One funded project was approved in 2015 (see below) while one funded project has been approved (so far) in 2016.